rkuma183/wilsonmar.github.io/_posts/2016-08-18-mysql-setup.md

 ## Timeline #

-MySQL was first proposed by Edgar Cord in 1970.
+MySQL was first proposed by Edgar Cord in 1970 with co-founder Michael "Monty" Widenius.
-Its "open-source" free usage made it a natural choice for other open-source frameworks such as WordPress and thus its rapid growth.

-After Oracle acquired Sun (MySQL's owner), the freedom of open-source was realized when Maria-DB was forked to create a <strong>drop-in replacement for MySQL</strong>
-by MySQL co-founder Michael “Monty” Widenius, who left Oracle to start a new company (Monty Program).

-   NOTE: The "My" in MySQL is named after co-founder Michael's daughter,
+   NOTE: The "My" in MySQL is named after Michael's daughter,
    <a target="_blank" href="https://www.facebook.com/my.widenius">My</a>,
    a character in a <a target="_blank" href="https://www.wikiwand.com/en/The_Book_about_Moomin,_Mymble_and_Little_My">
    1952 children's book</a> from Finland, where her family originates.

+MySQL's "open-source" free usage helped it gain rapid growth as a natural choice for other open-source frameworks such as WordPress.

+After Oracle acquired Sun (MySQL's owner), the freedom of open-source was realized when Maria-DB was forked to create a <strong>drop-in replacement for MySQL</strong>
+by MySQL co-founder Michael "Monty" Widenius, who left Oracle to start a new company (Monty Program).

+MariaDB keeps in sync with MySQL (MariaDB 5.1.53 is based on MySQL 5.1.53).
 Many developers have migrated to MariaDB.
-(MariaDB 5.1.53 is based on MySQL 5.1.53).
 If you don't need to first uninstall MySQL,
 <a href="#InstallMariaDB">click here for instructions on installing MariaDB, below</a>.

-On August 2016, MariaDB's MaxScale database proxy software was put under the Business Software License, which means it's really not fully open source.
+However, on August 2016, MariaDB's MaxScale database proxy software was put under the Business Software License, which means it's really not fully open source.

-## MySQL Still Alive #
+## MySQL Still Kicking #

 MySQL is thriving.